The Democrats (Israel)

-The Democrats (הדמוקרטים) is a social democratic and Zionist political party in Israel, formed by the merger of the center-left Israeli Labor Party and the left-wing Meretz party in July 2024.
-It is led by Yair Golan, who led the Labor Party prior to the merger and served as an MK for the Democratic Union before joining Meretz.

-The Democrats is described as "the political home of the liberal-democratic camp in Israel", and as a part of what Golan calls the "Zionist left".
+The Democrats (הדמוקרטים, officially: The Democrats Party – Founded by the Labor Movement, מפלגת הדמוקרטים – מיסודה של תנועת העבודה), is a social democratic and Zionist political party in Israel, formed by the merger of the centre-left Israeli Labor Party and the left-wing Meretz party in July 2024.
+It is led by Yair Golan, a former IDF Deputy Chief of Staff who led the Labor Party before the merger and had served as an MK for the Democratic Union before joining Meretz.
+The Democrats describes itself as "the political home of the liberal-democratic camp in Israel", and as a part of what Golan calls the "Zionist left".

 History

 Background

 In the 2022 Israeli legislative election, the left-wing Meretz party won 3.16% of the vote failing, for the first time, to pass the electoral threshold (3.25%) required to qualify for seats in the Knesset, while the Labor Party just managed to pass, with 3.69% of the vote, winning only four seats, its worst ever performance in terms of popular vote.
 Labor leader Merav Michaeli was criticized for having refused to enter into an electoral pact with Meretz as the party's loss contributed to Benjamin Netanyahu's victory in the election.

 Negotiations began between Labor and Meretz following the 2022 election, with Meretz party secretary general Tomer Reznik and former Meretz MK Michal Rozin heading negotiations on behalf of their party and Labor MKs Gilad Kariv and Naama Lazimi in charge of the negotiations for Labor, with Yair Golan joining the negotiations later.

 Polling conducted throughout 2023 and in 2024, in the months prior to Labor's leadership election, suggested that in the 2026 Israeli legislative election Labor may fail to pass the threshold and be shut out of the Knesset, while Meretz was projected to narrowly pass the threshold and win four seats.
 Polls taken in June prior to the merger agreement projected that if the parties were to run together, they would win more than ten seats.

 Golan launched his leadership campaign for Labor in early March 2024 on a platform of uniting Labor, Meretz, and other organizations.
 He announced the formation of "The Democrats" on 18 March 2024, citing a need for a "democratic, free, broad-based, [and strongly Zionist] party", as an alternative to the Netanyahu government, and called for an early Knesset election.
 Golan was elected Labor leader in a "landslide victory" on 28 May 2024.